OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/api/educationassignment_publish.md

 # educationAssignment: publish

 This action changes the state of an assignment from its original draft status to the published status.
 Only a teacher in the class can make this call.
-When an assignment is in draft status, students will not see the assignment nor will there be any submission objects.
-By calling this api, submission objects will be created and the assignment will show up in the student's list.
+When an assignment is in draft status, students will not see the assignment, nor will there be any submission objects.
+When you call this API submission object is created and the assignment appears in the student's list.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).